-- Drainage and artificial estuary opening resulting in acidic groundwater entering the drains and estuary and reducing the storage and treatment of runoff in wetlands - Significant development of the Byron Bay township and Arts and Industrial Estate leading to poor quality stormwater entering the estuary via the Town and Union Drains.
-Typically, this water is characterised by high BOD, low dissolved oxygen and high inorganic nitrogen. - Agricultural runoff significantly increasing nutrient and sediment loads into the estuary - Discharge of treated STP into Union Drain increasing nutrient loads.
+- 1. Artificial drainage of land has led to the oxidation of ASS through lowering of the water table and drying out the soil profile (particularly in the organic peat layer).
+Following a rainfall event, the drains convey surface runoff along with the oxidation products directly into the downstream estuary.
+There has also been a reduction in the storage and treatment of runoff in wetlands. - 2.
+Significant development of the Byron Bay township and Arts and Industrial Estate leading to poor quality stormwater entering the estuary via the Town and Union Drains.
+Typically, this water is characterised by high BOD, low dissolved oxygen and high inorganic nitrogen. - 3.
+Agricultural runoff significantly increasing nutrient and sediment loads into the estuary. - 4.
+Discharge of treated STP into Union Drain increasing nutrient loads.

-To date the major constructed water quality treatment systems include the wetland in the BBIWMR and a private landholder in the upper Belongil Swamp sub-catchment constructing wetland style systems.
+To date the major constructed water quality treatment systems include STP and the associated wetland in the BBIWMR and a private landholder in the upper Belongil Swamp sub-catchment constructing wetland style systems.
 Some treatment systems have been proposed in the Byron Bay township as part of the Byron Bay Drainage Strategy, but options were limited due to low relief, land availability and drainage capacity.